amyylin1/Drops_of_Jupyter/README.md

 - Benefit:  logistic regression is relatively simple to execute and understand.
 - Limitation: the accuracies from one or multiple variables are low.

-We also tried linear regression and unsupervised learning to see if they generated interesting results.
 _________________________________________
 ## Results and Conclusion
 +++++FILL IN